uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

   For the reasons above, it looks promising to invest in two directions for fulfilling the integration in the deployment phase:
   1. Existing node: SUSE Manager must filter the eligible nodes that satisfy all CaaS Platform node requirements among the already registered Salt minions already available
-  2. AutoYaST deployment: in case the user wants to deploy additional autoinstalled node, SUSE Manager should guide the user into setting up as many nodes of the cluster by autoinstalling them using the AutoYaST profile provided by `skuba`.
+  2. AutoYaST deployment: in case the user wants to deploy additional autoinstalled nodes, SUSE Manager should guide the user into setting up as many nodes of the cluster by autoinstalling them using the AutoYaST profile provided by `skuba`.
+For example, SUSE Manager can offer the possibility to register empty system profiles and display those nodes as available when selecting the AutoYaST deployment target.

-  **NOTE**: skuba also provides templates for AWS and libvirt, but those are not supported at the moment of writing.
+  **NOTE**: `skuba` also provides templates for AWS and libvirt, but those are not supported at the moment of writing.

-  ### The Management Node
+  #### The Management Node

   CaaS Platform requires a "Management Node" to deploy itself.
 The Management Node can be: